Absence, illness and punctuality

 Students are expected to take books and device for two classes at a time so that lockers are not used between periods 1 and 2, 3 and 4, or 5 and 6 except for Physical Education or Instrumental music classes.

-Unfortunately bicycle theft is a problem in the general community and the School is not immune to this problem.
-Bicycles have been stolen from the School.
-The same precautions against bicycle theft need to be taken at school as need to be taken anywhere else, i.e. the use of a strong securing device whenever the bicycle is not in use.
+Unfortunately bicycle/scooter theft is a problem in the general community and the School is not immune to this problem.
+Bicycles/scooters have been stolen from the School.
+We recommend the use of a strong securing ‘D’ lock whenever the bicycle/scooter is not in use to deter theft.

 Further, the School wishes to advise parents and students that:

-(i) the bicycle racks offer a substantial anchorage point for bicycle securing devices;
+(i) the bicycle/scooter racks offer a substantial anchorage point for bicycle securing devices;

-(iii) the School accepts NO liability for bicycles or any other personal property brought to the School.
-Although staff take all reasonable care, we suggest that parents contact their own insurance company with respect to insuring their son’s bicycle;
+(iii) the School accepts NO liability for bicycles/scooters or any other personal property brought to the School.
+Although staff take all reasonable care, we suggest that parents contact their own insurance company with respect to insuring their son’s bicycle/scooter;

-(iv) thieves appear to target the expensive bicycles;
+(iv) thieves appear to target the expensive bicycles and scooters;

-Property found lying around the School and grounds is impounded and may be reclaimed from lost property in the School Marshal’s office.
+7. Lost Property: Property found lying around the School and grounds is impounded and may be reclaimed from lost property in the School Marshal’s office.
+Any Property not claimed by the end of each school term may be donated to a charity.

 Canteen and the Uniform Shop

 The canteen service sells a variety of foods before school, morning recess and lunchtime.
-A price list of the items available is on the school website.
+A price list of the items available will be displayed outside the canteen.
+You can make an online order should you have specific dietary requirements (i.e. Gluten Free/ Vegetarian / Dairy Free).

 Rules for queuing